 As usual, for ice cream I always tend to stick with Breyer’s as my favorite brand of ice cream.
 I think it’s just because I like the texture; you can’t go wrong with Breyer’s!

 My favourite Gelato recipes

 If you’re looking to make your own gelato, I thought I’d better round up some of my favorite options.

 To conclude, a sherbet and an ice cream aren’t particularly similar.
-You’d be more accurate comparing a sherbet to a sorbet, as they are both based on fruit purees.
+You’d be more accurate comparing a sherbet to a sorbet, as they are both based on fruit purees, and are both frozen in an ice cream freezer.
 Remember; a sherbet is essentially just a sorbet with a little milk added!